Everything PR News

 Vitalik Buterin (Ethereum).
 The single deepest personal citation surface in the entire crypto category.
 Multi-decade media presence, technical publications, EIP authorship, academic-research depth, conference-keynote density.
 Ethereum institutional Citation Share is meaningfully compounded by Buterin personal Citation Share.

 Michael Saylor (MicroStrategy).
 Institutional-Bitcoin Citation Share is dominated by Saylor personal media presence.
-The “Bitcoin treasury company” thesis is structurally inseparable from Saylor’s citation surface.
+The "Bitcoin treasury company" thesis is inseparable from Saylor's citation surface.

 Brian Armstrong (Coinbase).
 Public-CEO citation surface that compounds Coinbase institutional position.
 Earnings calls, regulatory engagement, on-record commentary on industry direction.